Robert Hamilton Memorial

 Run the 5 mile or 10 mile race

 Why 10 Miles and 5 Miles?
 In the 1970s when Robert Hamilton was winning cross country races, 10 Mile was a distance he did well in.
 Also, there has been a long history of 10 Mile races (plus a 10 Mile trophy).
 10 Miles is approximately 16 kilometres, which is less than a half marathon, but more than a 10k.
 The shorter course is about 8 kilometres, which is a good distance if you’ve done a 5k race before.
 It might even be fine for a first race.

 NOTE: Course maps will be updated closer to race day.

 About the Calgary Road Runners

 The CRR is a not-for-profit group that provides training, support and other membership benefits.
-The CRR hosts numerous races throughout the year, including the outstanding winter 8k cross-country series, and the St. Patrick’s Day Race.
+The CRR hosts numerous races throughout the year, including the outstanding winter 4k/8k cross-country series, the Calgary Women’s Run and the Original St. Patrick’s Day Race.